RBS 15 Gungnir is the next-generation missile in the RBS 15 family of anti-ship missile systems offered by Saab Group.

 The RBS 15 Gungnir Land System is the most scalable version among the three variants.
 It can be integrated with a command network.

 The airframe of the missile is made of composite materials and has mounts to enable its installation on aircraft.
-The composite structure offers superior defence penetration and protection against electronic threats.
+The composite structure offers optimal defence penetration and protection against electronic threats.

-The anti-ship missile has a length of 4.35m and wingspan of 1.40m.
+The anti-ship missile has a length of 4.35m and a wingspan of 1.40m.
 The overall diameter of its circular fuselage is 0.50m.
-Its in-flight weight is approximately 650kg, while weight with boosters is 810kg.
+Its in-flight weight is approximately 650kg while weight with boosters is 810kg.